 But some leaders press into this discomfort.
 Tentatively at first but with increasing awareness, they begin to analyze what they’ve learned from watching people and studying programs.
 Not all the people they esteemed end up well.
 Not all the programs promising amazing leadership transformations live up to their marketing hype.
 These leaders start sorting through it all in relation to how they respond.
 They see the mentor they tried to copy get completely burned out and his family crumble and realize they have a different definition of success.
 They read books like David Allen’s Getting Things Done and, while sure all that list making must work for some people, realize it’s not how they operate.
 But they also realize they’ve learned something, like Allen’s relentless reminder to list an next step action item with every single item on a list.

 These leaders feel like they’re charting their own path.
 In many ways they are.
-Their journey as common as leadership, but their path is their own.
+Their leadership development journey is similar to other leaders, but their path is their own.
 No one else has walked that path before.

 Leaders brave enough to walk on this path combine the power of all they’ve learned from others and all they’ve discovered about themselves and grow into the focused leaders they thought they were going to be when they were first given a leadership title.
-And they grow others through the process.
+And they grow other leaders through the development process.

 The 4 Quadrants of Leadership